2008 Mercedes-Benz GL-Class

 The second-row seats provide ample legroom.
 When occupied by only two people, the back of the center section can be folded down as an armrest and storage tray.

-Driving the 2007 Mercedes-Benz GL 450 doesn't feel at all like driving the typical full-size sport utility vehicle.
+Driving the Mercedes GL-Class SUVs doesn't feel at all like driving the typical full-size sport utility vehicle.
 While this is a substantially sized vehicle, it is not truck-like.
 The Mercedes has a much more car-like dynamic.

-The 335-hp V8 engine can propel the GL 450 from a standing start to 60 miles per hour in a car-like 7.4 seconds.
-This powerplant, with four valves per cylinder, is part of a brand new family of V8 engines from Mercedes-Benz.
+The GL550 can accelerate from 0 to 60 miles per hour in six seconds or less.
+Its 382-hp V8 with four valves per cylinder, is part of a new family of V8 engines from Mercedes-Benz, all designed with a broad torque spectrum for hauling around 2.5 to 3.5 tons of truck.

-The 4MATIC four-wheel-drive system features front, center and rear differentials.
-The sure-footed 4MATIC system is designed to maintain mobility even when only wheel has traction.
+The four-wheel-drive system, called 4MATIC, features front, center and rear differentials.
+Quite sophisticated, 4MATIC is designed to maintain mobility even when only wheel has traction.
 In normal driving, the system distributes power equally to front and rear wheels.
 The system includes DSR, a sort of cruise control for regulating downhill speed, and Hill-Start Assist, which keeps the GL from rolling backward when launched after being stopped on uphill slope.
-4MATIC also adjusts anti-lock brake controls to provide quicker stops on slippery and unpaved surfaces when off-roading.
+4MATIC also adjusts anti-lock brake controls to provide quicker stops on slippery and unpaved surfaces, an important benefit many vehicles with ABS do not offer.

-Those serious about venturing far from pavement can opt for a special off-road package that includes special wheels and tires, a two-speed transfer case, locking center and rear differentials, adaptive dampening and with ground clearance height-adjustment options of as much as 12.4 inches, compared to the standard 7.9 inches of clearance.
+Those serious about venturing far from pavement can opt for a special off-road package on the GL320 and 450 that includes special wheels and tires, a two-speed transfer case, locking center and rear differentials, adaptive damping and with ground clearance height-adjustment options to allow as much as 12.4 inches of ground clearance compared to the standard highest clearance of about 10 inches.

 We did our driving on freeways in and out of San Francisco's airport and on roads through Napa Valley wine country.
-Steering feedback was consistent, brakes (14-inches in diameter on the front wheels and 13 inches on the rear) were responsive and consistently predictable and the GL 450 offered nice balanced dynamic capabilities when hustled through the curves on the narrow, hilly roads that wind through the vine-covered hillsides.
+Steering feedback was consistent, brakes (14-inches in diameter on the front wheels and 13 inches on the rear) were responsive and consistently predictable and the GL offered nice balanced dynamic capabilities when hustled through the curves on the narrow, hilly roads that wind through the vine-covered hillsides.
+The fat 21-inch tires contribute commendable grip, and like the majority of wide, low-profile tires, follow pavement grooves, give sharper impact sensations, and can not use tire chains.

-The full-size Mercedes-Benz GL 450 is larger than the mid-size ML and offers a much more family-friendly package than the G-Class.
+The full-size Mercedes-Benz GL-Class SUVs are larger than the mid-size M-Class.
 The GL provides more car-like dynamics than the traditional, full-size, body-on-frame SUVs from other automakers, yet can tow big trailers.

 |Model Line Overview|